samunemeth/System/README.md

     ```
     sudo -i
     ```
-  - If you are using a wired internet connection, you can skip the next step.
-  - Connect to a WiFi network with these commands:
+  - *If* you don't have a wired connection, connect to a WiFi network with the following commands:
     ```
     sudo systemctl start wpa_supplicant
     wpa_cli